 “Wait!
 My Camera Isn’t On the List!”

-If you don’t see your camera listed in the table, such as an EOS Rebel camera, it does NOT deliver any kind of autofocus with an f/8 max aperture combination.
+If you don’t see your DSLR camera listed in the table, it does NOT deliver any kind of autofocus with an f/8 max aperture combination.
 Sorry 🙁

 Special Note About the 5D Mark III

 When this camera was first launched, it did not provide AF at f/8.
 This ability was added in a firmware update in April 2013, when the firmware was bumped up to V 1.2.1.
 If you have a 5D Mark III that does not appear to be working for AF at f/8, perhaps you have not got the firmware up to date.
 This is especially possible if you purchased a second-hand camera.
 Check that firmware number in the menu system!

 The 1D X also launched without the ability to AF at f/8, but this was quickly addressed with a firmware update in October 2012 to Version 1.1.1.
 If your 1D X doesn’t appear to be delivering AF at f/8, please check your firmware!